KrenarShabani/sudokuSolver/README.txt

+The the core program is wriiten in C++ which does the main tast of solving the Sudoku Puzzle There is a C++/CLR class implemented as a wrapper to the C++ class so it can interact with the C# GUI

 version 2.0.0
 - added a very basic GUI system. prone to errors i assume. just follow the the Example txt file i left in the repo